Growing Plants for Biodiversity on the Farm

 An on-farm applied study of using “farmscaping” and beneficial planting principles on farms of all scale.

 The idea of growing a crop with the purpose of benefiting others is nothing new to agriculture.
 Cover cropping, nurse crops, and interactions between neighboring plants has long been used and studied as means to improve agricultural and natural interactions.
-In this on-farm case study, plots were planted in the marginal field areas that are either difficult to plant, poor yielding, subject to erosion, or otherwise neglected.
-Planting a mixture of summer annuals/biennials is intended to provide: habitat for beneficial insects, flowers for pollinators, biomass for soil structure, and weed suppression through good leaf canopy cover.
-This qualitative research of the planted biodiversity crops will evaluate the establishment techniques, species selection, timing, and benefits for agriculture systems of any scale.
+In this on-farm study, diverse plots were planted in the marginal field areas that are either difficult to plant, poor yielding, subject to erosion, or otherwise neglected.
+Planting a mixture of warm-season plants is intended to provide: habitat for beneficial insects and wildlife, flowers for pollinators, biomass for soil structure, and weed suppression through good leaf canopy cover.
+This qualitative research of the planted biodiversity crops will consider the establishment techniques, species selection, timing, and benefits for agriculture systems of any scale.

 Six plots were planted (totaling 6 acres of plots):